This article was updated on July 8, 2019.

 3. Unequal Pay Can Cause Tension Between Professional Men and Women

-The U.S. Soccer organization is traditionally close-knit and supportive, but as the women's team engaged in a lengthy fight for equal pay, some team members resorted to criticizing their male counterparts' performance on the field as a way of justifying their own battle for more pay.
-The women's team, with three World Cup championships and four Olympic championships, earned about 40 percent of the salaries paid to U.S. men's soccer players, who "get paid more to just show up than we get paid to win major championships," stated Hope Solo, a women's player who joined others in filing a wage discrimination complaint in 2016, according to The New York Times.
+The U.S. Soccer organization is traditionally close-knit and supportive, but in 2017 as the women's team engaged in a lengthy fight for equal pay, some team members resorted to criticizing their male counterparts' performance on the field as a way of justifying their own battle for more pay.
+The women's team, with three World Cup championships then, and four Olympic championships, earned about 40 percent of the salaries paid to U.S. men's soccer players, who "get paid more to just show up than we get paid to win major championships," stated Hope Solo, a women's player who joined others in filing a wage discrimination complaint in 2016, according to The New York Times.

 HR leaders can learn from recent pay inequality in sports and take the initiative to implement fair pay and benefits across the board, thereby halting any possible comparisons employees might make to one another.